 Below we describe what a custom-built website is and list out some of the most common pros and cons for it.

 Custom-built websites are essentially created from scratch (similar to a bespoke tailored suit!) uniquely for your business and generally require a skilled and trusted team to bring it all together.

 It begins with deep-dive brainstorming processes and a proper laid-out strategy plan that represents your value and brand.

-Basically, it is a creative way to understand your target market, how do you want to reach out to a larger audience, what is the need of your website and how do you want to represent yourself on the digital network.
+Basically, it is a creative way to understand your target market, how you want to reach out to a larger audience, what is the need of your website and how you want to represent yourself on the digital network.